-World-renowned salmon runs make these parks a popular summer destination on the Kenai Peninsula
+World-renowned salmon runs makes visiting these parks a popular summer thing to do near Soldotna and Kasilof on the Kenai Peninsula.

 The largest of the three is 332-acre Johnson Lake State Recreation Area, which surrounds its namesake lake southeast of Kasilof.
 At the Sterling Highway bridge over the Kasilof River is the 50-acre Kasilof River State Recreation Site, a popular launch site for anglers in drift boats.
 To the west, at the river’s confluence with Crooked Creek, is 49-acre Crooked Creek State Recreation Site.

 The environment of the Kenai Peninsula has been optimal for human inhabitants for over 8,000 years.
-With its plentiful supply of fish, especially salmon, and wild game, native communities, such as the Eskimo people and, later, the Dena’ina, lived off the land and waters.
+With its plentiful supply of fish, especially salmon, and wild game, Alaska Native communities have lived off the land and waters.

 Russian traders built Fort George near the bay of Kasilof River in 1786.
-Descendants of the Natives and Russians number about 1,000 people in the area today.
 Americans came to the peninsula after the U.S. purchased Alaska in 1867.
 The area’s population stayed relatively small until the post-World War II years.

-Johnson Lake State Recreation Area features a wooded 48-site campground and a large day-use area with picnic tables, toilets and fire rings.
+Johnson Lake State Recreation Area features a wooded 51-site campground and a large day-use area with picnic tables, outhouses, and fire rings.
 The recreation area also has 16 day-use parking sites and a boat launch.

-Kasilof River State Recreation Site offers 10 campsites in a wooded setting along the Kasilof River as well as a boat launch.
+Kasilof River State Recreation Site offers 25 day-use sites in a wooded setting along the Kasilof River as well as a boat launch.
 The recreation site is a popular put-in and take-out spot for king salmon drift fishing on the river.
-Bank angling for most species is available both up and down stream from the camping area.
+Bank angling for most species is available both up and downstream from the day-use area.

-Crooked Creek State Recreation Site is a short walk from the confluence of Crooked Creek and the Kasilof River.
-There are 80 campsites that are popular with anglers fishing from the Kasilof River banks during the king salmon run in May and June.
-There is no boat launch at Crooked Creek but the site is one of the most popular on the Kenai Peninsula for bank fishing.
-Anglers will fish from shore for king salmon as well as steelhead in the spring and fall, and Dolly Varden, sockeye and silver salmon in the summer.
+Crooked Creek State Recreation Site is located near the confluence of Crooked Creek and the Kasilof River.
+There are 79 campsites that are popular with anglers who are there to fish from the Kasilof Riverbanks during the king salmon run in May and June.
+There is no boat launch at Crooked Creek, but the site is one of the most popular on the Kenai Peninsula for bank fishing.
+Anglers will fish from shore for king salmon as well as steelhead in the spring and fall, and Dolly Varden, sockeye, and silver salmon in the summer.